8thlight/hyperion/README.md

     [occupation :type my.ns.Occupation] ; and then we define pack/unpack for my.ns.Occupation
     [spouse-key :type (foreign-key :citizen)] ; :key is a special type that pack string keys into implementation-specific keys
-    [country :default "USA"] ; newly created records will use the default if no value is provided [address :type :us-address] ; an embedded map; uses the packing strategy for a UsAddress defined above [created-at] ; populated automaticaly
+    [country :default "USA"] ; newly created records will use the default if no value is provided [created-at] ; populated automaticaly
     [updated-at] ; also populated automatically
     )